The Case Against Miracles edited by John W Loftus

 CONCLUSION

 Christians base faith in miracles on a refusal to demand and look for hard evidence.
 Religion just causes the whole discussion to be riddled with lies.
 Miracles are assumed and evidence cannot point to them.
 This is not bias.
 It is fact.
 Evidence for miracles always involves overreaching.
 That is not evidence.
 What is built on a miracle allegation is entirely disproportionate and excessive.
 It is like trying to build a cathedral on the point of a needle.
+A miracle is such a major thing that only somebody who could write a book like The Case Against Miracles and refute it could consider believing it.
+That does not happen and if miracle claims leave such laziness in their wake then it is grossly silly to attribute such wonders to God.
+Unfair?
+No. Health is serious so only a person who studies the relevant material for years should treat you.
+Same idea.

 Website Created & Hosted with Doteasy Web Hosting Canada